mseitzdev/MS_Portfolio/readme.txt

    - Clear browser cache and hit refresh.
 _______________________________________________________________________

-Issues:
+Issues & Bugs:

-- Firefox on ubuntu reders differently than firefox on other browsers.
+- Firefox on ubuntu renders differently than other tested browser/os.
   Particles.js background animation is faster, cause unknown.

+- For some reason, the header logo is in a slightly different position on the filled pages (about.php, MATH1651 overview) than emptier ones.
+  Cause unknown.
+Tested and found on Chrome/Safari/Firefox on MacOS.
 _______________________________________________________________________

 Borrowed Code